marsfan/Farming-Simulator-Mod-Doc/CONTRIBUTING.md

 In the `<placeable>` xml tag at the beginning of the file, add these two options:

-`xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="path_to_schemas/placeable.xsd"`
+`xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="path_to_schemas/placeables.xsd"`

 This results in the tag now looking like:

-`<placeable xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="placeable.xsd">`
+`<placeable xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="placeables.xsd">`